-Like other districts, present state of the economic infrastructure in District Jhall Magsi is also very poor.
+- Like other districts, present state of the economic infrastructure in District Jhall Magsi is also very poor.
 Road maintenance is a key issue in infrastructure provision.
-Key impediment is lack of resources at the provincial level

-• Although there is a considerable demand for gas, water and other utilities, the availability is very limited.
+Key impediment is lack of resources at the provincial level for development of infrastructure. - Although there is a considerable demand for gas, water and other utilities, the availability is very limited.
 The district is located far away from the main gas pipeline and therefore cannot be supplied with natural gas.
-The

-There is an urgent need for sufficient investment in the construction of black topped roads in the district so that the district can actively participate in economic development of the province and the country.
+The district is also not connected by railway and airways. - There is an urgent need for sufficient investment in the construction of black topped roads in the district so that the district can actively participate in economic development of the province and the country.
 Electricity, a prerequisite of industrial and agricultural development, is not available in most parts of the district.
 Option of solar energy use for domestic and agriculture use should be explored.
 Small hydro turbines may also be used for electricity generation.
 Such turbines require very little flow of water.
-Jhal Magsi being canal fed area can really

-It is imperative to develop economic infrastructure and communications in the district if the real benefits of

-The Agricultural Development Bank of Pakistan should play its crucial role in agricultural development more effectively.
-There is also a critical need for microfinance banking institution to extend the banking services to the
+Jhal Magsi being canal fed area can really benefit from this technology. - It is imperative to develop economic infrastructure and communications in the district if the real benefits of developments are to be transferred to the grass-root level. - The Agricultural Development Bank of Pakistan should play its crucial role in agricultural development more effectively.
+There is also a critical need for microfinance banking institution to extend the banking services to the people, who do not have access to banking facilities.